eleumasc/Web-Tracking-Detection/README.md

 3. Run the init script: `npm run init`
 4. Copy `.env.example` to `.env`, then edit `.env` by setting the correct values
 5. Build: `npm run build`
-6. Build worker Docker image: `docker build -t lta-worker .`
+6. Build the container image: `npm run build-container-image`

 ## How to use